ZupIT/opensource-tech-radar/content/en/categories/platforms/dockerhub.md

 type="post"
 layout="details"
 isNew="true"
-description="Dockerhub é uma ferramenta de gerenciamento de projeto elaborada especificamente para equipes de desenvolvimento de software.
-Oferece uma interface simples, em estilo Kanban, contribuindo para uma experiência descomplicada para melhor colaboração em equipe."
+description="Dockerhub is a public repository where companies can publish their solution in the form of a container."
 +++

 {{% tabs/group %}}
-  {{% tabs/item id="0" title="What is it ?" content="<p>Dockerhub é uma ferramenta de gerenciamento de projeto elaborada especificamente para equipes de desenvolvimento de software.
-Oferece uma interface simples, em estilo Kanban, contribuindo para uma experiência descomplicada para melhor colaboração em equipe.</p>" %}}
+  {{% tabs/item id="0" title="What is it ?" content="<p>Dockerhub is a public repository where companies can publish their solution in the form of a container.</p>" %}}

-  {{% tabs/item id="1" title="Why ?" content="<p>Publicamos os contêineres do ecossistema Horusec no Dockerhub.</p>" %}}
+  {{% tabs/item id="1" title="Why ?" content="<p>We publish Horusec’s ecosystem containers in Dockerhub.</p>" %}}

   {{% tabs/item id="2" title="For who ?" content="<a href='https://horusec.io/site/'>Horusec</a><br />" %}}